Salem numbers and arithmetic hyperbolic groups: Introduction

-Let $\lambda$ be an algebraic integer, let $K$ be a number field, and let $\deg_K(\lambda)$ be the degree of the minimal polynomial of $\lambda$ over $K$.
-The {\it degree} of $\lambda$ is $\deg_\rationalnos(\lambda)$.
-Salem numbers have even degree, and there are Salem numbers of every positive even degree.
-Usually Salem numbers have degree at least 4.
-However, we will allow Salem numbers of degree 2 for uniformity of terminology.
-Note that a Salem number $\lambda$ has degree 2 if and only if $\lambda+\lambda^{-1}\in \integers$.

-{\it Arithmetic hyperbolic groups} are arithmetic groups of isometries of hyperbolic $n$-space $H^n$.
-The arithmetic hyperbolic groups of the simplest type are defined in terms of an admissible quadratic form over a totally real number field $K$ on p.\,217 of \cite{V-S}.
-The arithmetic hyperbolic groups of the simplest type form a large class of arithmetic hyperbolic groups that includes all arithmetic hyperbolic groups in even dimensions \cite{V-S}, infinitely many wide-commensurability classes of arithmetic hyperbolic groups in all dimensions \cite{Mac}, and all non-cocompact arithmetic hyperbolic groups in all dimensions \cite{L-M}.

-There are three types of isometries of $H^n$, namely {\it elliptic, parabolic}, and {\it hyperbolic} isometries.
-An isometry $\gamma$ of $H^n$ is {\it hyperbolic} if and only if there is a unique geodesic $L$ in $H^n$, called the {\it axis} of $\gamma$, along which $\gamma$ acts as a translation by a positive distance $\ell(\gamma)$ called the {\it translation length} of $\gamma$.

-If $\Gamma$ is an arithmetic group of isometries of $H^n$, then $\Gamma$ is a discrete group of isometries of $H^n$ which has finite covolume if $n > 1$.
-If $\Gamma$ is a discrete group of isometries of $H^n$ of finite covolume, then $\Gamma$ contains a hyperbolic isometry and most elements of $\Gamma$ are hyperbolic.

-Let $\gamma$ is a hyperbolic element of a discrete group $\Gamma$ of isometries of $H^n$.
-The axis $L$ of $\gamma$ projects to a closed geodesic $C$ in the hyperbolic orbifold $H^n/\Gamma$.
-The translation length of $\gamma$ is a multiple of the length of $C$ and equals the length of $C$ if and only if $\gamma$ is a primitive element of $\Gamma$, that is, $\gamma$ is not a proper power of another element of $\Gamma$.
-Every hyperbolic element of $\Gamma$ is a power of a primitive hyperbolic element of $\Gamma$.
-Hence the set of lengths of closed geodesics in $H^n/\Gamma$ is the set of translation lengths of primitive hyperbolic elements of $\Gamma$.
+Salem numbers occur in many areas of mathematics (see the surveys \cite{G-H} and \cite{Smyth}).
 In this paper, we show that Salem numbers are directly related to the translation lengths of hyperbolic elements of an arithmetic hyperbolic group of the simplest type.
-Our main results are Theorems 1 and 2 below which sharpen and generalizes to all dimensions results obtained by T. Chinburg, W. Neumann and A. Reid \cite{N-R} in dimension 2 and 3.
+Our main results are Theorems \ref{thm:1} and \ref{thm:2} below which sharpen and generalize to all dimensions results obtained by T. Chinburg, W. Neumann and A. Reid in dimension 2 and 3 (see \cite[\S\,4]{N-R}).

+Let $H^n$ be the hyperbolic $n$-space, and $\Isom(H^n)$ its group of isometries.
+An element $\gamma \in \Isom(H^n)$ is {\it hyperbolic} if there is a unique geodesic $L$ in $H^n$, called the {\it axis} of $\gamma$, along which $\gamma$ acts as a translation by a positive distance $\ell(\gamma)$ called the {\it translation length} of $\gamma$.
+If $\Gamma \subseteq {\rm Isom}(H^n)$ is a lattice, then most of the elements of $\Gamma$ are hyperbolic.
+Among arithmetic lattices $\Gamma \subseteq\Isom(H^n)$, those defined in terms of an admissible quadratic form over a totally real number field $K$ are said to be \emph{of the simplest type} (see \S\,\ref{sec:groups-simplest}).
+In this case, $\Gamma$ is \emph{defined over $K$}.